 Item Numbers 1. - 4.
 Assets.
-To use your own assets, you must complete Part 7., Item Numbers 1. - 4. and submit corresponding evidence with this affidavit.
+To use your own assets, you must complete Part 8., Item Numbers 1. - 4. and submit corresponding evidence with this affidavit.
 Supporting evidence must be attached to establish location, ownership, date of acquisition, and value of any real estate holding.

 Item Numbers 5.a. - 5.b.
 Household Member's Assets.
-To use the assets of a relative (spouse, adult son or daughter, parent, or sibling), the relative must reside with you and have completed Form I-864A with accompanying evidence of assets.
+To use the assets of your spouse, your spouse must reside with you and have executed a Form I-864A with accompanying evidence of assets.
 Form I-864A and accompanying evidence of assets is submitted with Form I-864.
-You may use the assets of more than one relative who resides with you so long as you submit a complete Form I-864A with evidence of assets for each such relative.